 The referred cell of all selected references is changed to a new cell.
 The effect will be identical to changing the referred cell with the Properties tool for any select cell reference.

-A new cell containing a copy of the current cell is added to the library.
+A new cell containing a copy of a current cell is added to the library.
 The new cell is named with the old cell name with the extension _copy.
 If a copy already exists, a number is added to the cell name.

-Any cell not at least containing a single shape is removed.
+Any cell not containing at least a single shape is removed.
 Also, all references to this cell are deleted.
 This feature will not influence the resulting design.